jay15summer/lattice-graph-shortest-path/README.md

                           V
         1     4     6     1];

-This kind of problems can be solved by this function. </pre>
+Other similar shortest-path problems can also be solved by this program. </pre>
 ## Installation
 Download and add 'gridmatrixshortestpath.m' and 'main.m' to your path (folder).
 ## Usage
 1. 'gridmatrixshortestpath.m': <br />
-   a matlab function to solve shortest-path problems for lattice grids in a matrix format<br />
+   a matlab function to solve shortest-path problems for lattice grids in a matrix format. <br />
 <pre>Input:
       GridMatrix: A matrix representing the lattice grids (m-by-n)
       wf:         Weight fucntion to calculate the arc length traveling